Music theory

 Notenbuch

-The bachelor's degree program in music theory teaches students to deal confidently with contemporary and historical material and forces them to be open in their engagement with newly developing art forms.
-In order to promote the development of individual interests in the best possible way, the program offers a personal focus at a very early stage.
+The bachelor's degree programme in music theory teaches students to deal confidently with contemporary and historical material and pushes them to be open in their engagement with newly developing art forms.
+In order to nurture students' individual interests, the programme offers the chance to specialse at an early stage in the course.

 General information

-The study programme is oriented towards the current state of development and development of the arts as well as the state of research in the sciences involved.
-The aim of the Master's programme is to deepen and complement the scientific and artistic professional training on the basis of Bachelor's programmes that are relevant to the subject.
-The artistic study programme qualifies students for professional practice in the following fields:
+The study programme is oriented towards the current state of development in the arts as well as the state of research in the academic disciplines involved.
+The Bachelor's degree programme is designed to help students develop their creative and reflective abilities to a high level, and aims to provide practice-oriented and academically sound preparation for a career in the following fields:

 • freelance music theorist